Republicans grill FBI agent who said he would 'stop' Trump

 In one of the texts, from August 2016, Strzok wrote, "We'll stop it," in reference to a potential Trump election win.

-The barrage of GOP criticism against the Justice Department comes just a few months before the midterm elections, and amid intense sparring between the parties over the FBI's role in the Russia probe.
-The House could vote as soon as Thursday on a resolution demanding the department hand over thousands of documents that Congress has requested by July 6.
+The barrage of Republican criticism against the Justice Department comes just a few months before the midterm elections and amid intense sparring between the parties over the FBI's role in the Russia probe.
+The House is expected to vote Thursday on a resolution demanding that the department hand over thousands of documents that Congress has requested by July 6.
 The resolution was approved by the House Judiciary Committee.

 Democrats have accused Republicans of trying to undermine Mueller's investigation for political gain.

-President Donald Trump criticized the closed-door interview with Strzok, saying it should be "shown to the public on live television, not a closed door hearing that nobody will see."
+Trump criticized the closed-door interview with Strzok, saying it should be "shown to the public on live television, not a closed-door hearing that nobody will see."

 House Judiciary Committee Chairman Robert Goodlatte, R-Va., has said there will also be a public hearing with Strzok.
 The Judiciary and House Oversight and Government Reform committees are conducting the investigation.

-A seasoned counterintelligence agent, Strzok had a leading role on the investigation into whether Clinton illegally mishandled classified information through her use of a private email server while secretary of state.
-He later joined Mueller's team investigating Russian election interference, but was reassigned last summer after the discovery of anti-Trump text messages he had traded with the FBI lawyer.
-Page had already left Mueller's team.
+A seasoned counterintelligence agent, Strzok had a leading role on the investigation into whether Clinton illegally mishandled classified information through her use of a private email server while she was secretary of state.
+He later joined Mueller's team investigating Russian election interference, but he was reassigned last summer after the discovery of anti-Trump text messages he had traded with the Page, who had already left Mueller's team.

 The Republicans' charges of bias were bolstered earlier this month by a report by the Justice Department's internal watchdog that faulted top department officials, including former FBI Director James Comey, for their handling of the probe of Clinton's emails.
 The report also detailed the communications by Strzok and others criticizing Trump.

-While strongly criticizing the way the Clinton investigation was handled, the inspector general ultimately found no evidence that bias affected the decision not to bring charges against her.
+While strongly criticizing the way the Clinton investigation was handled, the inspector general ultimately found no evidence that bias affected the decision not to charge her.

-Strzok was recently escorted from the FBI building as his disciplinary process winds through the system, his lawyer has said.
-He "remains a proud FBI agent" who wants to serve his country but has been the "target of unfounded personal attacks, political games and inappropriate information leaks," according to a statement last week from lawyer Aitan Goelman.
+Strzok was recently escorted from the FBI building as his disciplinary process winds through the system, his attorney has said.
+He "remains a proud FBI agent" who wants to serve his country but has been the "target of unfounded personal attacks, political games and inappropriate information leaks," according to a statement last week from the lawyer, Aitan Goelman.

-Rep. Mark Meadows, one of the most vocal critics of the Justice Department, said as he walked into the interview that he had several questions about the beginning of the Russia investigation in 2016 and informants used to question Trump campaign staff.
+Rep. Mark Meadows, R-N.C., one of the most vocal critics of the Justice Department, said as he walked into the interview that he had several questions about the beginning of the Russia investigation in 2016 and the informants who were used to question Trump campaign staff.

-"Ultimately you cannot have bias within the FBI and DOJ and expect justice to be meted out evenly," Meadows said.
+"Ultimately you cannot have bias within the FBI and DOJ [the Justice Department] and expect justice to be meted out evenly," Meadows said.

 The Strzok interview is one of several events this week in which House Republicans are criticizing the Justice Department.
-At a contentious session Tuesday, the GOP-led Judiciary panel approved the resolution requesting the department provide documents, despite an existing agreement to do so that was announced by House Speaker Paul Ryan's office over the weekend.
+At a contentious session Tuesday, the Republican-led Judiciary panel approved the resolution requesting that the department provide documents, despite an existing agreement to do so that was announced by the office of House Speaker Paul Ryan, R-Wis., over the weekend.

-Meadows, R-N.C., and Republican Rep. Jim Jordan of Ohio, two vocal critics of the Clinton investigation, were behind the resolution, which would not be enforceable but would send a strong message to Justice officials.
+Meadows and Rep. Jim Jordan, R-Ohio, two vocal critics of the Clinton investigation, were behind the resolution, which wouldn't be enforceable but would send a strong message to Justice Department officials.

-Justice and FBI have already turned over more than 800,000 documents to congressional committees, but subpoenas from the Justice and Intelligence panels are demanding additional materials.
-Lawmakers have threatened to hold top Justice officials in contempt or impeach them if the documents aren't turned over.
+The Justice Department and the FBI have already turned over more than 800,000 documents to congressional committees, but subpoenas from the Justice and Intelligence panels are demanding additional materials.
+Lawmakers have threatened to hold top Justice Department officials in contempt or impeach them if the documents aren't turned over.

 Democrats angrily fought the resolution approved Tuesday.